Mads Eriksen Bølle

 Mads Eriksen Bølle (died 1539) was a Danish privy councillor, landowner and fiefholder.
-He was during the Count's Feud in opposition to Christian III and the introduction of Protestantism but was after the Reformation nonetheless allowed to keep his fiefs.
+He took part in the Count's Feud in opposition to Christian III and the introduction of Protestantism, but he was nevertheless allowed to retain his fiefs after the Reformation.

 Early life

 Bølle was the son of Erik Madsen Bølle (died 1492 or later) and Anne Sivertsdatter Blaa.
 He was the brother of Ejler Eriksen Bølle.

 Holdings

 He inherited Orebygaard on Lolland and Fuglsang Manor after his mother's death.
-Prio to her death in 1495, he was queen Dorothea's lensmand (høvedsmand) at Haraldsborg.
-In 1500, he was by the Bishopric of Roskilde granted Hjortholm in North Zealand as a fief.
+Prior to her death in 1495, he was Queen Dorothea's lensmand (høvedsmand) at Haraldsborg.
+In 1500, the Bishopric of Roskilde granted him Hjortholm in North Zealand as a fief.
 In 1505, Bishop Johan Jepsen Ravensberg, a relative, granted him Tureby, Spanager and Egby for life for himself, his wife and his son Erik.
 In c.
-1507. he was also granted St. Agnetes' Priory in Roskilde.
+1507. he was also granted St Agnetes' Priory in Roskilde.

 Career

-Bølle was from at least 1512 a member of the Privy Council and was knighted by Christian II.
+Bølle was a member of the Privy Council from at least 1512, and was knighted by Christian II.
 In 1523, he participated in Frederick I's siege of Copenhagen.
-When Christian II attempted to reclaim the thrones in 1531, he was involved in his arrest in Copenhagen as well as the return of the Church of Our Lady to the Catholic church.
+When Christian II attempted to reclaim the thrones in 1531, he was involved in his arrest in Copenhagen as well as in the return of the Church of Our Lady to the Catholic church.